dullroar/ten-steps-to-linux-survival/README.md

 > *"You're soaking in it."* - Palmolive commercial

-The biggest issue with bootstrapping into "UNIX" is not the lack of documentation but almost the surplus of it, coupled with a severe "RTFM" attitude by most old-timers toward most newbies.
-Besides the typical "Google" and "StackOverflow" answers, there are actually lots of very reliable places to turn to for information:
+The biggest issue with bootstrapping into "UNIX" is not the lack of documentation but almost the surplus of it, coupled with a severe "RTFM" attitude by most old-timers toward newbies.
+Besides the typical "Google" and ["StackOverflow"](http://unix.stackexchange.com/) answers, there are actually lots of very reliable places to turn to for information

 `man`, is that `info` `apropos`?
 --------------------------------